 Fair use allows reproduction and other uses of copyrighted works – without requiring permission from the copyright owner – under certain conditions.
 In many cases, you can use copyrighted materials for purposes such as criticism, comment, news reporting, teaching (including multiple copies for classroom use), scholarship or research.

 Four factors of fair use

-The fair use section of U.S. copyright law lists the following factors to be evaluated in determining whether a particular use of a copyrighted work is a permitted fair use:
+The fair use doctrine of U.S. copyright law lists the following factors to be evaluated in determining whether a particular use of a copyrighted work is a permitted fair use:

-Fair use is purposefully broad and flexible.
-It requires a thoughtful analysis of each of the four factors based on specific circumstances.
-In applying the four fair use factors, each factor is relevant in order to determine whether a particular use is a fair use.
+The fair use exception is purposefully broad and flexible.
+Each factor is relevant in order to determine whether a particular use is a fair use.
 A final determination on fair use depends on weighing and balancing all four factors against the facts of an individual situation.

 Guidance on the use and limitations of fair use

 Some specific guidelines about use of copyrighted material for teaching are provided elsewhere on this site.
 Since individual members of the UC community are usually best situated to understand the context of other uses, UC faculty, staff, and students should consider making reasoned, good faith decisions about the fair use of copyrighted works using the four factors outlined above.
 UC’s 2015 Policy on Copyright and Fair Use states: “In the unlikely event of a copyright infringement claim, the University will defend its employees who acted within the scope of their University employment and who made use of the copyrighted work at issue in an informed, reasonable, and good faith manner.”

 If a particular use seems unlikely to be permitted under fair use, you should attempt to get permission to use the work from the copyright owner.